mnekx/waste-skip-size-choice-page/README.md

 # 🛠️ Skip Size Selection App

-A responsive and accessible React-based app that helps users select the most suitable waste skip size, designed with a focus on clean UI/UX, maintainable code, and interactive filtering.
+A responsive and accessible React-based app that helps users select the most suitable waste skip size, designed with a focus on clean UI/UX, maintainable code and responsiveness.

 ## 🚀 Features